dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 The full source code for this sample is available [here](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Performance/AspNetContextPoolingWithState).

+> [!NOTE]
+> Although EF Core takes care of resetting internal state for `DbContext` and its related services, it generally does not reset state in the underlying database driver, which is outside of EF.
+For example, if you manually open and use a `DbConnection` or otherwise manipulate ADO.NET state, it's up to you to restore that state before returning the context instance to the pool, e.g. by closing the connection.
+Failure to do so may cause state to get leaked across unrelated requests.

 ## Compiled queries

 When EF receives a LINQ query tree for execution, it must first "compile" that tree, e.g. produce SQL from it.
 Because this task is a heavy process, EF caches queries by the query tree shape, so that queries with the same structure reuse internally-cached compilation outputs.
 This caching ensures that executing the same LINQ query multiple times is very fast, even if parameter values differ.